-When the Console Manager reboots, the cellular IP address will not be preserved.
+When the Console Manager reboots, the cellular IP address is not preserved.

-To reboot the unit:

-Select CONFIGURE > System > Reboot.
+To reboot the unit, select CONFIGURE > System > Reboot.

-To conduct a full erase and factory reset see "Factory Reset" on page 312
+To conduct a full erase and factory reset, see "Factory Reset" on page 267

-Note: Factory reset will reset the appliance to its factory default settings.
+Note: Factory reset restores the appliance to its factory default settings.
 Any modified configuration information is erased.